sdc-china/IDA-doc/_posts/2019-01-15-references-best-practices.md

    ![][references-wait-element]

 ### IDA plug-in troubleshooting
-* When you run IDA plug-in for replay you might meet isssue for the plug-in.
-You should see the  the step with highlighted red color.When you move the mouse the red icon,it will show the detail issue.
+* When you run IDA plug-in for replay you might meet issue for the plug-in.
+You should see the step with highlighted red color.When you move the mouse the red icon,it will show the detail issue.

    ![][references-idarecorder]

+* You can use below ways to get detail logs of plug-in issues.

-* You can also use the browser console to see the logs for plug-in console.You can check the plug-in console for detail error message.
+1. You can use the browser console to see the logs for plug-in console.You can check the plug-in console for detail error message.

    ![][references-pluginConsole]

-* You can also use the browser console to see the logs for BPM UI console.You can check the BPM UI console message for detail error message.
+2. You can use the browser console to see the logs for BPM UI console.You can check the BPM UI console message for detail error message.

    ![][references-browserconsole]

+3. Manage the extension of IDA plug-in.Click the Inspect views "background page" to see background.js console info.

+   ![][references-plugin]
+   ![][references-backgroundconsole]

+4. You can also check server side console to see any log with this step.

   [references-wait-element]: ../images/references/references-wait-element.png
   [references-idarecorder]: ../images/references/IDARecorder.png
   [references-browserconsole]: ../images/references/Browserconsole.png
   [references-pluginConsole]: ../images/references/PluginConsole.png
+  [references-plugin]: ../images/references/Plugin.png
+  [references-backgroundconsole]: ../images/references/IDABackgroud.png